Sphenacodon: Discovery and classification

 Other paleontologists overlooked Marsh's brief mention of Sphenacodon for almost three decades.
 In the meantime, the sail-backed Dimetrodon, named in 1878 by rival paleontologist Edward Drinker Cope, became a scientifically important genus, known from numerous fossils.
 Recognition of Sphenacodon as a low-spined carnivorous "pelycosaur" distinct from Dimetrodon came in the early 20th century with the discovery of more fossils in New Mexico.
 The proposed taxa Elcabrosaurus baldwini Case, 1907 and Scoliomus Williston and Case, 1913 now are considered junior synonyms of Sphenacodon ferox.

 In 1937, Alfred Sherwood Romer described a second species from New Mexico named Sphenacodon ferocior ("fiercer") that was larger and more robust, with proportionately longer neural spines.
 Romer and Price (1940) provided detailed descriptions of both ferox and ferocior with skeletal reconstructions.

 A third species, Sphenacodon britannicus, has sometimes been cited in the literature.
 In 1908 German paleontologist F. von Huene described Oxyodon britannicus, based on part of a maxilla found in England, (The generic name Oxyodon is preoccupied by a fish (Oxyodon Baur, 1906) and so is invalid.)
 The specimen had been identified earlier as a possible Triassic dinosaur, but von Huene recognized a "pelycosaur."
 Paton transferred the species to Sphenacodon in 1974, noting it would have been an animal about the size of Sphenacodon ferox.
 However, more recent studies have questioned whether such limited fossil material can be used to distinguish between Dimetrodon and Sphenacodon—or its own genus.
 The species "Oxyodon" britannicus (or as Sphenacodon (?) britannicus) is now generally classified as Sphenacodontidae incertae sedis (of uncertain placement).

+Sphenacodon in a cladogram after Fröbisch et al., 2011: